The Singleton

 ---

-Kael rapped his knuckles twice against the side.
+Kael rapped twice on the steel.

 A voice from inside: "Who."